-Regardless of the hedging strategy adopted, the ineffective portion of a hedge is recognised in the profit and loss account under "Net change in investments at fair value through profit and loss".
+Regardless of the hedging strategy adopted, the ineffective portion of a hedge is recognised in the income statement under "Net change in investments at fair value through profit or loss".

 Net foreign investment hedges in subsidiaries or branches

 Hedges of net foreign currency investments in subsidiaries or branches are accounted for in the same way as cash flow hedges.
 Hedging instruments may be currency derivatives or any other non-derivative financial instrument.